valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 </details>

 **LTeX configuration**
 Please paste all configuration settings starting with `ltex.` from your `settings.json`.
-Don't omit anything that could be related to the bug.
-If some of your settings are too large (e.g., your user dictionary), or if you have too many settings, temporarily remove some irrelevant settings from your `settings.json` and see if the bug still occurs.
-Paste your configuration here (leaving the "details" tags and the backticks as they are to help keep the issue clear):
+You can help us by temporarily removing some irrelevant settings from your `settings.json` and see if the bug still occurs.

 <details>